 During one experiment, researchers found that customers desired to get free promotional products more than an item for a cheaper price.

 Study results show that 73% more hand lotion was sold when the item existed in a pack as a free bonus item.
 This figure was compared when the hand lotion was offered at an equal discount.
+This shows that customers consider free items a better deal than lower prices.

-How Do Companies Choose Which Promotional Gifts to Give away?
+How Do Companies Choose Which Promotional Gifts to Give Away?

-For instance, if the target audience includes corporations executives, promo products should comprise items that will be used in offices.
+For instance, if the target audience includes corporate executives, promo products should comprise items that will be used in offices.
 This will make your company with them at all times and always on their minds when they make decisions.

 Another method is to personalize promotional gifts to make them enjoyable.